Atharvgupta1/INFY-Stock-Analysis-Prediction/README.md

 ## 📌 Overview

-This project analyzes historical stock data of Infosys (INFY.NS) to understand price trends, volatility, and feature relationships.
+This project analyses historical stock data of Infosys (INFY.NS) to understand price trends, volatility, and feature relationships.
 A machine learning model is developed to predict the next-day stock price direction (UP/DOWN) using basic technical indicators, including moving averages, returns, and volatility.